-Montessori in the Capitol is organized by OMA in partnership with local Montessori schools to provide a model classroom in the Galleria of the Oregon State Capitol.
-The date of the event coincides with Governor proclaimed Oregon Montessori Education Day during the annual International Montessori Education week.
-Our goal is to increase awareness of Montessori education and better serve the needs of Oregon’s children.
-Montessori in the Capitol provides lawmakers, officials and the general public an opportunity to see Montessori education in action.
+Montessori in the Capitol was an annual event organized by OMA in partnership with local Montessori schools to provide a model classroom in the Galleria of the Oregon State Capitol.
+The date of the event coincided with a Governor-proclaimed Oregon Montessori Education Day during the annual International Montessori Education week.
+The goal was to increase awareness of Montessori education and better serve the needs of Oregon’s children.
+Montessori in the Capitol provided lawmakers, officials, and the general public an opportunity to see Montessori education in action.

 OMA launched The ASQ Trailblazers Project in 2019 with an initial goal of training 100 Montessorians in the comprehensive use and implementation of universal developmental screening programs in Montessori schools statewide.
 Since then, we have far surpassed our original expectations.
 We continue to offer ASQ (Ages & Stages Questionnaires) trainings on an annual basis, as well as ongoing support, consultation, and resources for participating Montessori schools.